CritFailMods/Icarus-Mods/Envirosuit And Armor README.txt

 Changes:

 Some Envirosuits have had their stats adjusted to give more variety.
-All Armor sets and their bonuses have been adjusted to provide more variation and purpose to them.
-Some of these changes mean that a given suit WILL be ill advised in certain biomes (i.e. don't wear fur to the desert).
+All Armor set bonuses have been adjusted to provide more variation and purpose to them.
+Armor set items have been put back to vanilla until the new temperature changes are further tested and fleshed out.